Accessibility Widget for Website. No-code - Poper

 city.brooklyn.gov

-City of Brooklyn government site (city.brooklyn.gov) in deep emerald and cream palette with floating accessibility button bottom-right and accessibility menu open showing 6 toggles (Text size larger, High contrast, Dyslexia font, Pause animations, Skip to content, Keyboard nav)Poper widget live
+City of Brooklyn government site (city.brooklyn.gov) in deep emerald and cream palette with floating accessibility button bottom-right and accessibility menu open showing 6 toggles (Text size larger, High contrast, Dyslexia font, Pause animations, Reading guide, Reading guide)Poper widget live

-City of Brooklyn government site (city.brooklyn.gov) in deep emerald and cream palette with floating accessibility button bottom-right and accessibility menu open showing 6 toggles (Text size larger, High contrast, Dyslexia font, Pause animations, Skip to content, Keyboard nav)
+City of Brooklyn government site (city.brooklyn.gov) in deep emerald and cream palette with floating accessibility button bottom-right and accessibility menu open showing 6 toggles (Text size larger, High contrast, Dyslexia font, Pause animations, Reading guide, Reading guide)

 Mockups for illustration.
 Style the widget to match your site and embed in 90 seconds.